Apply For A Grant

 We have developed the following steps to guide you through the application process.

 STEP 1: Learn about what we fund

-As of January 2017, prospective applicants should apply through the strategic areas and review carefully the goals and strategies for the strategic area from which they anticipate seeking support.
+Prospective applicants should carefully review the goals and strategies for the strategic area from which they anticipate seeking support.

 Goals and Strategies for our three strategic areas:

-Review our geographic funding area, the listing of previously funded grants, and the definition of terms we use in our materials.
-Please pay attention to the deadlines for application submissions (March 1 and Aug.
-1) in order to be considered for specific board meetings.
+Review our geographic funding area, the listing of previously awarded grants, and the definition of terms we use in our materials.
+Please pay attention to the deadlines for application submissions (Feb.
+15 and July 15) in order to be considered for specific board meetings.
 You can refer to our “frequently asked application questions” or contact us if you have additional questions not covered here.

 STEP 2: Determine your eligibility

 Check your organization’s status on Guide Star to make sure that you are properly listed.